amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 **Make sure to replace YOURENVIRONMENTNAME with the name you put into CloudFormation for the following commands**

 <pre>
+$ cd /home/ec2-user/
 $ git clone https://git-codecommit.*your_region*.amazonaws.com/v1/repos/*YOURENVIRONMENTNAME*-iridium
 $ git clone https://github.com/aws-samples/amazon-ecs-interstella-workshop.git
 </pre>

+Enter in the username and password you created in step 1.

 Now that we have everything locally, we can move just one microservice into the new repo.
 Because this is for development, we'll be checking into development.

 *You are now separating one part of the repository into another so that you can commit direct to the specific service.
 Similar to breaking up the monolith application in lab 2, we've now started to break the monolithic repository apart.*

 <pre>
-$ cp -R amazon-ecs-interstella-workshop/workshop3/code/iridium/* YOURENVIRONMENTNAME-iridium/
+$ cp -R amazon-ecs-interstella-workshop/workshop3/code/iridium/* EnvironmentName-iridium-repo/
-$ cd YOURENVIRONMENTNAME-iridium
+$ cd EnvironmentName-iridium
 $ git checkout -b dev
 $ git add -A
 $ git commit -m "Splitting iridium service into its own repo"